stefaneidelloth/treezjs/doc/components/color/color.md

 In order to set the value, you can either use an enum value or a string value (including the hex code or the name of the color).

+### label

+Some label text that is shown before the color as a string.

 ### disabled

 The disabled state as a boolean value.